register-dynamics/register-dynamics.co.uk/_projects/payroll-analytics.md

 ---
 title: Payroll Analytics
-client: C-level executives
 data: Payroll data
 application: Make strategic business decisions
 ---
-We recognised the value of payroll data in modelling how a business operates, deciding what needs to change and choosing how to implement decisions.
-Our clients of all sizes had on-going problems getting a global view of their spend and using this to reveal new business intelligence.
+We recognise the value of payroll data in modelling how a business operates, deciding what needs to change and choosing how to implement decisions.
+Past clients of all sizes have experienced issues getting a view of their global spend to learn more about their business.

-Register Dynamics designed a SaaS product to enable on-demand reporting and analysis of payroll data from international payroll agencies, and developed a roadmap for it's delivery and growth.
-The unique set-based model that we developed allowed users to combine their data in arbitrary ways, giving analysts and executives the power to explore their data in new ways without a costly consultant spend.
+Register Dynamics designed a SaaS product to enable on-demand reporting and analysis of payroll data from international payroll agencies.
+The unique set-based model that we've developed allows users to combine their data in arbitrary ways, giving analysts and executives the power to explore it in new ways – without a costly consultant spend each time.

-We developed a specialist database engine for processing numerical currency data.
-Using this, we could read from arbitrary reporting formats, manage foreign exchange conversions and handle the structure of the business and organisation of employees changing over time.
+As part of this product we developed a specialist database engine for processing numerical currency data.
+It can be used to read from arbitrary reporting formats, manage foreign exchange conversions and handle the business structure as it changes over time.